univec-ai/postvec/web/docs/models/air-gapped.md

 ::: tip Expected
-`show --verify` hashes every file against the receipt with **no** catalogue present. `doctor --deep` does the same across every CLI-installed model. `registry.reachable` is a **warning**, never a failure — offline hosts are a supported shape.
+`show --verify` hashes every file against the receipt with **no** catalogue present. `doctor --deep` does the same across every CLI-installed model. `registry.reachable` is a **warning**, not a failure;
+offline hosts are supported.
 :::

-Stop any process using the root before you replace files via `--path`.
+Processes using the engine root must be stopped before files are replaced via `--path`.

 ## Withdrawn names

 A withdrawn model cannot be pulled again.
-Do not `rm` it on a host that must keep serving it.
-Installed copies keep working.
+Installed copies remain functional, but removal prevents subsequent restoration from the catalogue.